Reivax2003/PixelPhysics/README.md

 # PixelPhysics

-Our goal is to make a realtime physics simulation built around sandbox.pixels, each pixel is one unit of a substance and there are different substances that behave differently and can interact with each other.
+Our goal is to make a realtime physics simulation built around pixels, each pixel is one unit of a substance and there are different substances that behave differently and can interact with each other.

 List of planned substances:
 Sand (falls downwards or diagonally),